PerJoeAdAstra/Robotics_Systems/README.md

 - [x] Create baseline solution
 - [ ] Create alternate baseline (constantly rotating)
 - [x] Calibrate Sensors
-- [x] Do baseline experiment, Create some way of calculating accuracy.
-(Some way of storying theta and measurement) use python script to calculate?
-Could do more readings, changing speed. (bonus? changing shape). (bonus+: using the map as a tally for a false/true positives/negatives graph kinda metric)).
-- [x] Add improvement to system.
-Integrating multiple sensors (diffrerent distances?), adding a confidence metric using the map as a tally/ some probability?
+- [ ] Characterise the sensors
+"characterise the sensors, understand them, find and improvement, evaluate it."
+Show how the sensors are flawed.
+Measure reading vs wall at different distances
+Reading at angle to wall (should give different behaviors) Changing reflectance of wall should change results.

+- [ ] Do Experiment.
+Changable parameters: shape of environment, reflectance of environment and angle step.

+Measured Metrics: Accuracy of measurement.
+Either initial hit/miss chance,
+Average offset, e.g. sum(abs(measured_value - actual_value)) / total
+tally for individual sensor readings and threshold of map.

+Improvement: using more sensors
+- extra parameter of position of sensors*
+- number of sensors
+- How the data is combined

+Also potentially look at how the snesors are mapped

-- [ ] Figure out why estimation is slanted
+- [ ] Figure out why improvement is slanted
 - [ ] Update TODO list.
 - [ ] Delete TODO list.